jsonx-org/java/binding/README.md

    The maximum inclusive number of iterations of child elements.
 Default: 1.

+_**Note**: In order to support validation based on the aforementioned attributes, the <ins>JSONx</ins> framework relies on a "Breadth First Search" algorithm to attempt to match each member in a JSON array to an element definition. <ins>Loosely defined elements can result in more costly validation times.
+Elements defined with strict attributes, however, will result in optimal performance.</ins> When matching member elements of an array, the array validator has a worst case performance of `O(N * E!)`, where `N` is the number of elements in an array, and `E` is the number of element classes in the array definition._

 <ins>Example</ins>: The annotation `@Staff` defines a JSON array that is comprised of zero or more `Contractor` and `Employee` member types in any order.

 ```java